jerusalem-M/Taskmanager/README.md

 # Simple Task Manager

-A minimal frontend-only task manager built with HTML, Bootstrap, and JavaScript.
+A clean and responsive task manager web app built with HTML, CSS (Bootstrap 5), and vanilla JavaScript.

 ## Features

 - Add new tasks
-- Mark tasks as completed
+- Mark tasks as completed (with a strikethrough effect)
 - Delete tasks
+- Responsive design with Bootstrap 5
+- Scrollable task list for easy navigation with many tasks
-- Stylish, responsive UI with a light orange theme
+- Stylish UI with custom orange-themed buttons and shadows

 ## How to Use

 1. Open `index.html` in your browser.
-2. Add, complete, and delete tasks as you wish.
-3. No backend or installation required.

-Made with ❤️ using Bootstrap and vanilla JS.
+2. Add tasks using the input field and "Add" button.
+3. Click the checkbox to mark tasks as complete.
+4. Click the "Delete" button to remove tasks.
+5. Scroll through your tasks if the list gets long.

+## Technologies Used

+- HTML5
+- CSS3 (Bootstrap 5 and custom styles)
+- JavaScript (ES6)